mayank8893/SQL_Projects/Dannys_diner_using_SQL/README.md

-# Dannys_diner_using_SQL

-For this SQL project I am using the famous Danny's Diner schema.
-This schema consists of three tables: sales containing customer_id, order_date and product_id info, members containing customer_id, join_date info and menu containing product_id, product_name and price info.
+# Danny's Diner SQL Project

+For this project, I worked with the well-known **Danny’s Diner** schema to practice writing SQL queries that mimic real-world business questions.
+The dataset consists of three tables:

+- **sales**: contains `customer_id`, `order_date`, and `product_id`
+- **menu**: includes `product_id`, `product_name`, and `price`
+- **members**: holds `customer_id` and their `join_date`

 ![Screenshot 2023-08-05 at 8 45 15 AM](https://github.com/mayank8893/SQL_Projects/assets/69361645/f00a5c09-f402-4f21-925f-8565aecc5161)

-Based on these three tables, I have answerd the foloowing questions by writing queries in BigQuery:
+Using **Google BigQuery**, I wrote SQL queries to answer several practical questions about customer behavior, sales, and loyalty programs.
+Here are the questions I explored:

+### Questions Answered

 1. What is the total amount each customer spent at the restaurant?
 2. How many days has each customer visited the restaurant?
 3. What was the first item purchased by each customer?
-4. What is the most purchased item on the menu and how many times was it purchased by all customers?
+4. What is the most purchased item on the menu, and how many times was it purchased?
-5. Which item was the most popular for each customer?
+5. What is the most popular item for each customer?
-6. Which item was purchased first by the customer after they became a member.
+6. What item did each customer purchase first *after* becoming a member?
-7. Which item was purchased just before the customer became a member.
+7. What item did each customer purchase *just before* becoming a member?
-8. What is the total amount and total items for each member before they became a member?
+8. What is the total amount spent and total number of items ordered by each customer *before* becoming a member?
-9. If each $1 spent equals to 10 points and sushi has a 2x multiplier - how many points would each customer have?
+9. If each $1 spent equals 10 points (with sushi earning double), how many points does each customer have?
-10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?
+10. During the first week after joining the loyalty program, customers earn 2x points on all items — how many points do customers A and B have by the end of January?

-Please see sql_week1.pdf for all the queries.
+All SQL logic and results can be found in **`sql_week1.pdf`**.

+---

+### Summary

+This was a great exercise in joining tables, filtering data based on timeframes, and applying conditional logic using SQL.
+It helped reinforce concepts like window functions, subqueries, and point-based reward calculations - all within the context of a real-life business scenario.